Where to put your old stuff? Tips & places for useful in-kind donations 2026

 In-kind donations can also be new

-Hygiene products or underwear are just as urgently needed by people in need as other meaningful in-kind donations.
-However, these must be unused – after all, no one wants to brush their teeth with a used brush.
-This means that before your next shopping trip, you can simply check the needs lists to see what new things are needed.
-When you go shopping, just throw the items in the trolley and drop them off or send them by post to the donation centre.
+This means that before you go shopping, you can simply check the lists of items needed to see what new things are required.
+When shopping, just throw the items in your trolley and drop them off or send them by post to the donation centre.
 The people who receive the donation will be very happy!

 Sometimes a monetary donation even makes more sense